 - Contribute to discussions if you have something to add that might help others.

-- Respond to other people’s questions if you have something useful to add or some advice that may help them.
+- Respond to questions asked by others if you have something useful to add or some advice that may help them.

 - Only post questions and comments in someone else's discussion if they are relevant (about the same thing).

 - Rate and review services based on your experiences to help others to find great services.
-Please only rate and review services you have used yourself.
+But please only rate and review services you have used yourself.

 - Include detail in your reviews to make sure that your review is helpful to others and they can decide whether the service will be helpful to them.
-"This is great!" is an example of an unhelpful review because there is not enough detail.
+"This is great!" is an example of an unhelpful review, more detail is needed.